-Each department (or college) shall formulate and when appropriate revise a Statement of criteria, standards, evidence and procedures to be used in retention, promotion, and tenure ("RPT") reviews.
-These RPT Statements shall address the qualifications of candidates with respect to the primary criteria areas of (1) teaching, (2) research and other creative activity, and (3) University, professional, and public service.
+Each department (or college) shall formulate and when appropriate revise a Statement of criteria, standards, evidence, and procedures to be used in retention, promotion, and tenure ("RPT") reviews.
+These RPT Statements shall address the qualifications of candidates with respect to the primary criteria areas of (1) teaching, (2) research/ creative activity, and (3) University, professional, and public service.
 These Statements shall be consistent with applicable provisions of University Regulations, especially including Policies 6-303, 6-311 (Retention and Tenure), and 6-316 (Code of Faculty Rights and Responsibilities), as well as professional codes if appropriate, and with the purpose of the University of Utah as stated in Chapter 1, Section 1, of the State Higher Education System Regulations.
 The Statements shall include the rationale for the criteria and standards, and a description of evidence to be used in assessing performance relative to selected standards for each criterion.
-The Statements shall include a description of departmental procedures which are required by University Regulations (or instead provide specific references to the pertinent provisions of those Regulations), and a description of departmentally selected procedures on which University Regulations permit departmental variation, such as the selection of either a six-year or seven-year normal probationary period, and number and scheduling of mid-probationary formal retention reviews (Part III-A-3), timing of eligibility for post-tenure review for further promotion in rank (Part III-B-2-d), the procedures for informal reviews (Part III-B-1-a) any rules for allowing non-voting faculty participants in meetings of the departmental RPT advisory committee (Parts III-E-1 and III-K-1), any requirement of external evaluations for reviews other than tenure or promotion reviews (Part III-B-2), procedures for selecting a set of external evaluators (Part III-D-9), and any procedures for assigning to individuals or special committees specified responsibilities within RPT proceedings (e.g., mentoring, peer reviews of teaching, file preparation, file review, or preparation of reports).
-Each revision of a Statement shall specify the date on which its requirements become effective for all newly appointed candidates, and describe any delay period ('grandfathering') or consent procedure for making changed requirements applicable for reviews of existing faculty members.
+The Statements shall include a description of departmental procedures that are required by University Regulations (or instead provide specific references to the pertinent provisions of those Regulations), and a description of departmentally selected procedures on which University Regulations permit departmental variation, such as the selection of either a six-year or seven-year normal probationary period, number and scheduling of mid-probationary formal retention reviews (Part III-A-3), timing of eligibility for post-tenure review for further promotion in rank (Part III-B-2-d), the procedures for informal reviews (Part III-B-1-a), any rules for allowing non-voting faculty participants in meetings of the departmental RPT advisory committee (Parts III-E-1 and III-K-1), any requirement of external evaluations for reviews other than tenure or promotion reviews (Part III-B-2), procedures for selecting a set of external evaluators (Part III-D-9), any procedures for assigning to individuals or special committees specified responsibilities within RPT proceedings (e.g., mentoring, peer reviews of teaching, file preparation, file review, or preparation of reports), and the procedures for obtaining and incorporating in the review process evidence regarding teaching, which will include input from students (Part III-C-3 and D-7).
+Each revision of a Statement shall specify the date on which its requirements become effective for all newly appointed candidates, and describe any delay period (i.e., 'grandparenting') or consent procedure for making changed requirements applicable for reviews of existing faculty members.